bclnet/ExcelTrans/README.md

 ## ViewActionKind
-*Values for the ViewAction Command*
+*Values for the ViewAction command*

 Enum            | Description
 ---             | ---
 FreezePane      | Freeze the columns/rows to left and above the cell